VMI-ETH/newsletter/contents/Dec-2022/content.md

 [Sign up here]().

-### Christmas Crafts & Glühwein Night
+### Christmas Crafts & Glühwein

 **Monday, December 12, 18:30, OAS K33 (Binzmühlestrasse 13)**

 To celebrate the winter season, join us for a cosy evening of painting, crafting, glühwein and Christmas cookies!

 We’ll provide everything you need to get creative: canvas, paints, brushes, crafts materials and ideas on what to paint and make - plus Christmassy drinks and snacks!
-All you need to do is bring a glass or cup to drink from.
+All you need to bring is a glass or cup to drink from.

 Spots are limited, so be sure to sign up early!
 We’ll be at the AI Center’s brand new location in Oerlikon.